J.D. Davis Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is ninth in MLB with a collective 9.3 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings put together by the Cardinals pitching staff ranks eighth in the league.

-- The Cardinals' 4.48 team ERA ranks 21st across all MLB pitching staffs.
+- The Cardinals have the 17th-ranked team ERA among all league pitching staffs (4.39).

-- The Cardinals rank 18th in baseball in home runs given up (27 total, 1.2 per game).
+- The Cardinals rank 19th in baseball in home runs allowed (29 total, 1.2 per game).

-- Woodford (1-2) takes the mound for the Cardinals in his fifth start of the season.
-He has a 6.05 ERA in 19 1/3 innings pitched, with 12 strikeouts.
+- Matz (0-3) gets the starting nod for the Cardinals in his fifth start of the season.
+He's put together a 6.55 ERA in 22 2/3 innings pitched, with 24 strikeouts.

-- The righty last pitched on Wednesday against the Arizona Diamondbacks, when he threw five innings, allowing four earned runs while giving up seven hits.
+- The left-hander last pitched on Saturday against the Seattle Mariners, when he threw 5 1/3 innings, allowing four earned runs while giving up four hits.

-- The 26-year-old has an ERA of 6.05, with 5.6 strikeouts per nine innings, in four games this season.
-Opponents are batting .342 against him.
+- The 31-year-old has an ERA of 6.55, with 9.8 strikeouts per nine innings, in four games this season.
+Opponents are batting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.